Complete folder structure, file descriptions, and integration guide for all three Go applications

 params.go — Application parameter loader (Aurora → ElastiCache → runtime) secrets.go — AWS Secrets Manager reader

-All HTTP and UDP request handlers. deps.go defines the shared HandlerDeps struct. price.go is the core /price endpoint. udp.go runs dual UDP v6 servers with multi-socket zero-alloc architecture. exchangefeeds.go provides full CRUD for the table-driven Exchange Manager. webhook.go handles Webhook Push management (configure, verify, status, assets). webhook_delivery.go is the table-driven delivery engine that pushes prices to Associates via UDP + HTTPS. public_status.go powers the public Infrastructure Live dashboard. checkout.go handles Stripe checkout redirects with locale passthrough. analytics.go provides privacy-first page analytics.
+All HTTP and UDP request handlers. deps.go defines the shared HandlerDeps struct. price.go is the core /price endpoint. udp.go runs dual UDP v6 servers with multi-socket zero-alloc architecture. exchangefeeds.go provides full CRUD for the table-driven Exchange Manager. webhook.go handles Webhook Push management (configure, verify, status, assets). webhook_delivery.go is the table-driven delivery engine that pushes prices to Associates via UDP + HTTPS. partner_ws.go provides real-time WebSocket price feeds for Partners. public_status.go powers the public Infrastructure Live dashboard. public_cluster.go, public_infrastructure.go, and public_site_assets.go provide live telemetry for the observability page. checkout.go handles Stripe checkout redirects with locale passthrough. analytics.go provides privacy-first page analytics. support.go integrates AWS Translate for bi-directional translation of support correspondence and exposes a public /translate endpoint with ElastiCache caching for map caption translation. refund_email.go provides localized refund confirmation emails in 12 languages for both translation and subscription refunds, plus a test endpoint for email rendering verification.

-admin.go — Admin endpoints: /admin/invalidate-key, /admin/system-mode, /admin/feed-status adminsql.go — /admin/sql: read/write SQL with DDL blocking adminsqlbatch.go — /admin/sql-batch: unrestricted DDL + multi-statement SQL adminstressreport.go — /admin/seed-stress-report: stress test result seeding adminvalkey.go — /admin/valkey: direct ElastiCache command execution analytics.go — Page analytics: /analytics/pageview, /analytics/event, /admin/page-analytics checkout.go — /checkout: Stripe Payment Link redirect with locale passthrough demo_leads.go — Demo lead capture + SES welcome email deps.go — HandlerDeps struct: shared dependencies for all handlers email.go — SES email sending helper + email admin CRUD errors.go — Standardized error response formatting (TBC + plain) exchangefeeds.go — Exchange Manager: CRUD for exchange_feeds + exchange_asset_map + public /exchanges mappins.go — Map pin data endpoint for impact map newsletter.go — Newsletter subscribe/unsubscribe/send/admin endpoints partners.go — Partner application: submit, status check, admin review, SES confirmation pipeline.go — Background pipeline: batch Aurora writes, SQS integration price.go — /price endpoint: fetch, cache, rate-limit, respond + background housekeeping profiles.go — Application parameter profiles: migration, seed (16 profiles), list endpoint public_status.go — /public/status: public infrastructure dashboard (no auth, powers Infrastructure Live page) response.go — Unified JSON response writer (TBC envelope format) stressstats.go — /admin/stress-stats, /admin/stress-reset, /admin/cluster-stats (24 atomic counters) support.go — Support ticket submission, admin management, SES notifications udp.go — UDP v6: multi-socket, zero-alloc response builder, per-socket worker pools webhook.go — Webhook Push management: /webhook/configure, /verify, /status, /assets + tier template migration webhook_delivery.go — Webhook delivery engine: table-driven push via UDP fire-and-forget + HTTPS signed POST
+admin.go — Admin endpoints: /admin/invalidate-key, /admin/system-mode, /admin/feed-status adminsql.go — /admin/sql: read/write SQL with DDL blocking adminsqlbatch.go — /admin/sql-batch: unrestricted DDL + multi-statement SQL adminstressreport.go — /admin/seed-stress-report: stress test result seeding adminvalkey.go — /admin/valkey: direct ElastiCache command execution analytics.go — Page analytics: /analytics/pageview, /analytics/event, /admin/page-analytics checkout.go — /checkout: Stripe Payment Link redirect with locale passthrough demo_leads.go — Demo lead capture + SES welcome email deps.go — HandlerDeps struct: shared dependencies for all handlers email.go — SES email sending helper + email admin CRUD errors.go — Standardized error response formatting (TBC + plain) exchangefeeds.go — Exchange Manager: CRUD for exchange_feeds + exchange_asset_map + public /exchanges mappins.go — Map pin data endpoint for impact map newsletter.go — Newsletter subscribe/unsubscribe/send/admin endpoints partner_ws.go — Partner WebSocket: real-time price feed over persistent WS connections partners.go — Partner application: submit, status check, admin review, SES confirmation pipeline.go — Background pipeline: batch Aurora writes, SQS integration price.go — /price endpoint: fetch, cache, rate-limit, respond + background housekeeping profiles.go — Application parameter profiles: migration, seed (16 profiles), list endpoint public_cluster.go — /public/cluster: ECS telemetry, Valkey stats, Aurora stats (no auth) public_infrastructure.go — /public/infrastructure: CloudFront, WAF, SQS, Lambda, GuardDuty, Alarms, ECS Services (no auth) public_site_assets.go — /public/site-assets: S3 bucket file counts by type, cached 1hr in Valkey (no auth) public_status.go — /public/status: public infrastructure dashboard (no auth, powers Infrastructure Live page) response.go — Unified JSON response writer (TBC envelope format) stressstats.go — /admin/stress-stats, /admin/stress-reset, /admin/cluster-stats (24 atomic counters) support.go — Support tickets, AWS Translate integration, /translate endpoint, multi-lingual SES emails udp.go — UDP v6: multi-socket, zero-alloc response builder, per-socket worker pools webhook.go — Webhook Push management: /webhook/configure, /verify, /status, /assets + tier template migration webhook_delivery.go — Webhook delivery engine: table-driven push via UDP fire-and-forget + HTTPS signed POST

 Complete Listener Report Service implementation. handlers.go serves /reports/usage and /reports/summary with JSON, CSV, TSV, and text output formats. counter.go tracks per-key monthly report limits in ElastiCache. middleware.go handles LRS-specific auth and rate limiting. usagelogger.go implements report-on-report tracking (LRS queries generate their own usage logs). types.go and params.go define data structures and configuration. errors.go provides LRS-specific error types.